techidaily/site-win11/source/_posts/navigating-through-install-failed-messages-on-discord.md

  Some users have said disabling Discord background processes can resolve the issue.
 If you’ve previously installed and used the software, there could be some related background Discord processes or services that need disabling.
 This is how you can check for and disable Discord background processes in Windows 10 and 11:

 1. [Launch Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) by pressing**Win + X** and clicking its shortcut.
-Check out[how to launch Task Manager on Windows](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) for more methods.
+Check out [how to launch Task Manager on Windows](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) for more methods.
 2. Click**Processes** if Task Manager opens with a different tab.
 3. Look for Discord-related processes within the Background processes section.
 4. Right-click any Discord process you find and select**End task** .